Most Popular Pages

-THE EIGHTH JUDICIAL DISTRICT ADULT DRUG COURT PROGRAM
+THE EIGHTH JUDICIAL DISTRICT TREATMENT COURT PROGRAMS

 The Taos Adult Drug Court (TADC) program is a drug and alcohol treatment strategy administered and supervised by the Eighth Judicial District Court in partnership with professionals from the criminal justice communities and mental health and drug/alcohol treatment communities.
 Drug Court’s treatment is consistent with best national practices as recommended by the National Association of Drug Court Professionals and adopted for Treatment Courts in New Mexico.